Skip to main content

 output-init-br0

 Right now, the interface is configure to receive addresses via DHCP (from Metal).
-Update the file with nano or vi to have the following configuration:
+Update the file with nano or vi:

 root@ahv# nano /etc/sysconfig/network-scripts/ifcfg-br0